Plan one loan cancellation criteria.

 Repayment Threshold

-Plan 2 student loans in the UK are written off 30 years after the April you were first due to repay.
+Plan 2 student loans in the UK are written off 30 years after April when you were first due to repay.
 If you earn below the income threshold (£27,295 per year), your repayments will stop, and the debt will be cancelled.

 Death or Disability

 If the borrower passes away before repaying the loan in full, it gets written off.
-Similarly, if a borrower becomes permanently disabled and meets specific criteria, the debt cancellation applies.
+Similarly, if a borrower becomes permanently disabled and meets specific criteria, debt cancellation applies.

 Overseas Earnings